ntropy-network/prompt-concierge/README.md

 ## How it Works Internally

-The `PromptConcierge` leverages an reasoning model (specified by `OPENAI_MODEL`, currently defaulting to "o3") for several key operations:
+The `PromptConcierge` leverages an reasoning model (currently defaulting to OpenAI o3) for several key operations:

 *   **Asking clarifying questions:** During `learn_from_user`, an LLM generates questions based on the current knowledge bank to identify ambiguities or missing information.
 *   **Parsing user answers:** An LLM interprets the user's free-text answers and translates them into structured JSON patches to update the knowledge bank.